lkcozy/code-notes/notes/communication/writing/writing_general.md

 - This is a perfect opportunity to `reflect on` how you want your team to operate differently going forward.
 - Start by `identifying` which new practices were successful, why they were successful, and `under which circumstance` they'll continue to be useful.
 - Most people will `instinctively` revert to old routines.
 So `reinforce` the new practices and procedures until they `turn into` habits.
+- When you develop a reasonable narrative, you can `proactively` address these concerns and make the best possible impression.
+- Focus on you accomplishments `rather than` your time spent in each role.
+- `Emphasize` how working alongside different leadership styles has `contributed to` your professional growth.
+- Highlight how each experience `exposed you to` best practices.
+- Shifting your mindset `in this way` will help you start to build genuine relationship.